What is Continuous Professional Development or CPD?

 What does that mean to me?

-As a plumber you will need to obtain and accumulate CPD credits to maintain your registration with the PIRB on a yearly basis.
+As a plumber you will need to obtain and accumulate CPD credits to maintain your registration with the PIRB on an annual basis.

 How do I obtain and accumulate the CPD credits?

-By doing various activities that improve and broaden your knowledge and skills and develop personal qualities.
+By doing various activities that improve and broaden your knowledge and skills and develop personal qualities within he industry.

 What activities must I do to obtain my CPD credits?